Supreme Court Weighs How to Define Violent Felonies Triggering ACCA

 In Stokeling v.
 United States, a Florida man argued that a prior conviction for suddenly snatching a necklace off a woman’s neck should not count as a violent felony.
 In that case, the defendant with two previous robbery convictions pleaded guilty in 2016 to a charge of being a felon in possession of a firearm.
 Prosecutors sought to invoke the ACCA to increase his sentence for the firearms charge.
 Defendant Stokeling argued his prior conviction didn’t qualify as a violent felony under the ACCA.

 The ACCA’s definition of a violent felony includes a crime that has as an element “the use, attempted use, or threatened use of physical force” against another person.
-The federal trial court agreed with Stokeling that ACCA’s definition of a violent felony shouldn’t include an offense which a state appellate court had defined as requiring only slight force to overcome any victim resistance, but the 11th Circuit reversed.
+The federal trial court agreed with Stokeling that ACCA’s definition of a violent felony shouldn’t include an offense that a state appellate court had defined as requiring only slight force to overcome any victim resistance, but the 11th Circuit reversed.
 The U.S. Department of Justice argued against a Supreme Court review.

-At one point, when hearing the Stokeling argument, and discussing how much violence would have to accompany a crime to establish it as violent, Justice Sotomayor asked if it would be enough that she pinched the victim, and mimed pinching Justice Gorsuch, who acted horrified by the suggestion.
+At one point, when hearing the Stokeling argument and discussing how much violence would have to accompany a crime to establish it as violent, Justice Sotomayor asked if it would be enough that she pinched the victim and mimed pinching Justice Gorsuch, who acted horrified by the suggestion.

 Categories